mu-box/microbox-unity/README.md

 In addition to the zones themselves is the overall security setup for each.

-Other configurations are possible via the `nanobox.yml` configuration file, detailed below (along with the defaults above as described within that file).
+Other configurations are possible via the `microbox.yml` configuration file, detailed below (along with the defaults above as described within that file).

-Once all of these are set up, we launch a server in each environment and set up the Nanobox Controller on each.
+Once all of these are set up, we launch a server in each environment and set up the Microbox Controller on each.
 The specifics of how these controllers are set up is the responsibility of the `controller/bootstrap` script, detailed below.

 Finally, we ensure everything is properly configured, installed, and secured,